Fobse/mk8dx-Utility/README.md

 <h1 align="center" >About</h1>
-This is a work in progress tool for the Mario Kart Szene, currently featuring:
+This is a work in progress tool for the Mario Kart Scene, currently featuring:

 -  Automated Scoreboard for 8dx Lounge, Teammodes 2v2, 3v3, 4v4